 Testing Approach

 In order to verify each of the EDIT operations (UNDO, COPY, PASTE, INSERT, DELETE) each of these operations shall be evaluated independently, with the exception of the COPY and PASTE operations, which are performance dependent.

-An additional test has been incorporated to assess the persistence of an error in the header row, which causes abnormal behavior in the other operations.
-This test shall only be performed if tests 1-3 are deemed successful.
+Since no specific criteria about the criticality of each function is provided this project, the functionality of all EDIT operations is considered equally important.

 Table 1: Test Plan